Density estimation using the perceptron: Main Comparison: TV Versus Energy

 \end{proposition}

-\section{Main comparison: TV versus Energy}
+\section{Main Comparison: TV Versus Energy}

-After considering the connection of the perceptron discrepancy $\overline{d_H}$ to the generalized energy distance in \Cref{sec:equiv formulations}, we turn to some of our main technical results, which provide novel quantitative comparisons between $\{\cal E_\gamma\}_{\gamma\in(0,2)}$ and the total variation distance.
+After considering the connection of the perceptron discrepancy $\overline{d_H}$ to the energy distance in \Cref{sec:equiv formulations}, we turn to some of our main technical results, which provide novel quantitative comparisons between $\{\cal E_\gamma\}_{\gamma\in(0,2)}$ and the total variation distance.
 In \Cref{sec:riesz upper bd} we show that the generalized energy distance is upper bounded by total variation for compactly supported distributions.
-In \Cref{sec:TV energy comparison absolutely cont} we study the two distribution classes that we have introduced, namely smooth distributions and Gaussian mixtures.
+In \Cref{sec:TV energy comparison absolutely cont} we derive lower bounds on the generalized energy distance in terms of the total variation distance over the two distribution classes that we have introduced, namely smooth distributions and Gaussian mixtures.
 Finally, in \Cref{sec:TV energy discrete} we turn to the case of discrete distributions, which requires alternative techniques.